 Below are some of the FAQs parents have when they learn their child was exposed to someone with COVID-19.
-The answers are based on the data and medical knowledge we have as of the date of this post.
+The answers are based on the data and medical knowledge we have as of the most recent update September 9, 2021.
 Please call our office with any additional questions.

 My child has been exposed to someone with COVID-19, now what?